 How often should you inspect piston seals and what signs indicate replacement is needed?

-The most obvious sign that seal replacement is needed is visible leakage.
+The most obvious sign that seal replacement is needed is visible leakage or abnormal leak in accumulator housing.
 If you notice hydraulic fluid leaking from the accumulator or unexplained fluid loss in the system, this often indicates seal failure.
-System pressure that cannot be maintained is another clear indicator of potential seal issues.
+System pressure that cannot be maintained or accumulator low pressure warnings are clear indicators of potential seal degradation requiring immediate attention.

-Physical examination of seals should look for the following warning signs:
+Physical examination of seals during accumulator maintenance should look for the following warning signs:

 The piston seal condition directly impacts accumulator performance and system efficiency.
 When seals show signs of wear but haven’t completely failed, preventative replacement can avoid unexpected downtime and potential damage to other system components.